Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 ## We Can Define Exceptions

-If none of the built-in functions don't suit the logic and context of our code, what can we do?
+If none of the built-in exception types are suitable for our code needs, what can we do?
 We can define custom exceptions, or exceptions with our own names and implementations.

 We won't cover that material, but it's a cool piece of syntax!
 Follow your curiosity!

 ## Summary

-Whether they're caused by programmers, insufficient memory, or user inputs errors are bound to happen.
-Raising and using the `try..except` clause are great ways to make our code more robust by handling errors before they crash our program.
+Whether they're caused by programmers, insufficient memory, or user inputs, errors are bound to happen.
+Raising and using the `try...except` clause are great ways to make our code more robust by handling errors before they crash our program.

 ## Check for Understanding